01 of 06

 Before You Begin: Materials and Pattern Notes

-Here are a few things that you will need to know before beginning work on this crochet edging pattern.
+Here are a few things that you will need to know before beginning work on this single crochet edging pattern.

 - Acrylic DK or worsted weight yarn, amount TBD by project